Note: “Cycling in Christchurch” does NOT provide, receive or service bicycles – we are just an information site. Contact the providers below

-The Cycle Collective (or Sumner Bikery) is is an initiative in Nayland St, Sumner, that provides access to basic bike tools for DIY repairs, as well as basic bike servicing by a mechanic.
+The Sumner Bikery is is an initiative in Nayland St, Sumner, that provides access to basic bike tools for DIY repairs, as well as basic bike servicing by a mechanic.
 Typically open on Saturday and Sunday mornings.
 Contact Mark Wallace-Bell (email@example.com , Ph.
 027 518 4789) for more details.

 L.J. & Friends